-Lenovo has been upping its data centre play locally in recent months, following the signing of deal with Nutanix and Datacore, with Appleby telling ChannelLife recently that the data centre market provides ‘a great opportunity’ for the vendor and its partners.
+Lenovo has been upping its data center play locally in recent months, following the signing of deal with Nutanix and Datacore, with Appleby telling ChannelLife recently that the data center market provides ‘a great opportunity' for the vendor and its partners.

-She says the company wants to ‘own’ the data centre with its partners, something it plans to do by utilising partnerships with the likes of Nutanix, Datacore and SAP.
+She says the company wants to ‘own' the data center with its partners, something it plans to do by utilising partnerships with the likes of Nutanix, Datacore and SAP.

 The company renamed its Enterprise Business Group to Data Center Group in March, highlighting its intent to increase its focus on the high-growth, high potential market.